aineko-dev/aineko/docs/contributing_docs.md

 # Contributing to Aineko Docs

-Thank you for your interest in contributing to this set of docs!
+Thank you for your interest in contributing to our documentation.

-Here are the steps to get started quickly
+Here are the steps to get started quickly.

 ## Install Aineko from source